Violent Borders: Refugees and the Right to Move

 Condition: NEW

-An “engaging and lucid analysis” of the refugee crisis, focusing on how borders are formed, policed—and used to inflict violence on the poor (Arun Kundnani, author of The Muslims Are Coming)
+This engaging analysis of the refugee crisis explores how borders are formed, policed—and used to inflict violence on the poor.

 Forty thousand people have died trying to cross between countries in the past decade, and yet international borders only continue to harden.
 The United Kingdom has voted to leave the European Union; the United States elected a president who campaigned on building a wall; while elsewhere, the popularity of right-wing antimigrant nationalist political parties is surging.